storageos/cluster-operator/README.md

 example-storageos   3/3       Running   4m
 ```

+## Inspect a StorageOSCluster Resource

-Get all the details about the resource:
+Get all the details about the cluster:
 ```
 $ kubectl describe storageoscluster/example-storageos
 Name:         example-storageos